Back to all blogs

 Founder Blogs

-How the Coliving Industry Is Building a $16 Billion Comeback Story
+How the Coliving Industry is Building a $16 Billion Comeback Story

 In 2020, coliving came dangerously close to collapse.